Another Live Theatrical Event!

 A Limited Engagement!
 Limited Seating!

-In the spirit of last year’s productions of Laundry and Bourbon and Lone Star, Providence Players is, once again, doing a theatrical event outdoors.
-It has partnered with The Italian Café and Tinner Hill Foundation to bring together a wonderful mix of musical talent and theater performance with access to food and drinks in a festive setting.
+In the spirit of last year’s productions of Laundry and Bourbon and Lone Star, Providence Players is, once again, creating a theatrical event outdoors!
+We have partnered with The Italian Café and Tinner Hill Foundation to bring together a wonderful mix of musical talent and theater performance with access to food and drinks in a festive setting.
 Don’t miss this event!

 (In the case of inclement weather, rain dates will be announced.
 Please check this page for updates.)